jchernak96/jchernak96.github.io/_posts/2021-08-29-python-mert.md

 print("Best score: " + str(opt_params['best_score']))
 print("Best parameters: " + str(opt_params['best_params']))
 ```
 Great!
 It appears the model is honing in on a learning rate in the mid .2's and a max depth around 5.
 In response, I will change my param grid to try to fine tune the hyperparameters.
+I set some new parameters in this range and re-run the model below.

 ```
 # Reevaluate parameters